amu-oss/whattodo/docs/source/slack.rst

 Adjust notification time for Slack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Slack turns off notifications after 10 PM.
+By default, Slack automatically turns off notifications after 10 PM.

 To avoid missing out on any notifications after that, extend the default notification time according to your sleeping schedule.